edgecollective/edge-blog/projects/ojofeliz.md

 [Grass Nomads, LLC](https://www.grassnomads.com/) leases a 120,000 acre high elevation ranch in New Mexico, where we run a cow-calf operation.
 Progressive grazing management featuring higher density and longer recovery periods is critical to our success, made possible by an extensive and reliable water system.
 Several key storage tanks in our system are the first indication of a leak or failure, and driving to them takes hours.
 Remote water monitoring would save us time, vehicle wear, water, and further enable advances in our land stewardship.

 | [![](/img/ojofeliz/ofr_map.png)](/img/ojofeliz/ofr_map.png) |
 |:--:|
 |**Fig 1.** The Ojo Felix ranch, a 200 square mile lease, with water infrastructure shown.
 Not shown are planned pipelines to be installed in 2023.|

+Having updated water level data from three key water storage tanks on the ranch is of particular interest: 'Twin Towers' (Fig. 2), 'Casias' (Fig 3), and 'Marsh Wells'.

 | [![](/img/ojofeliz/twintowers.jpeg)](/img/ojofeliz/twintowers.jpeg) |
 |:--:|